-We all want to be successful in every aspect of our life, but it can be hard to juggle between family, work and friends.
-Being more productive at work doesn’t have to be difficult but it does require a bit of organisation.
+We all want to be successful in every aspect of our lives, but it can be hard to balance family, work, and friends.
+Being more productive at work doesn’t have to be difficult, but it does require some organization.

 Here are 4 tips that might help you to increase your productivity: